Baseball5 World Cup: Format

 The 16 countries play a total of 56 games over four or five days.

 Each team has five active players and eight players total on the roster, with the mixed-gender nature of the tournament requiring teams to have half of their roster to be of each gender, and at least two active players per gender in the game.

-Players must be a minimum of 15 years old (though they can be 14 during the tournament and turn 15 later in the year).
+Players must be a minimum of 15 years old during the calendar year of the tournament.